 At some point (exact year yet TBD) the Type F Diaphone was replaced with two Type F2T Diaphones.
 Two horns were installed to ensure operation in case one horn was being repaired.

 Though the F2T is known for its 2-tone “BEEEEE-OHHH” sound, its wide use in the US can be attributed to its versatility.
-In addition to sounding in two-tone, it can be easily adjusted to sound as a single tone with a grunt, same as the Type F. Kewaunee would continue to be sounded in this way, never having a 2-tone signal.
+In addition to sounding in two-tone, it can be easily adjusted to sound as a single tone with a grunt, same as the Type F. Kewaunee would continue to be sounded in this way – single with a grunt, never having a 2-tone signal.

 The lighthouse would also be equipped with a marine radio direction finding transmitter.
 Using a directional antenna mounted on the roof of a ship’s pilothouse, the crew would listen for radio signals transmitted at specified intervals on a specified frequency.
 Kewaunee’s unique identifier was the Morse code letter “G.” ( – – ● )